johnrudge/zdd_algorithms/README.md

 Every node has a exactly 2 outgoing edges LO and HI.
 The LO edge is usally represented by a dotted line and the HI edge with a solid line.
 The easiest way to get the set from a visual zdd by hand is to take every path from the root node to the {ø} node(⊤ is also often used as a label for this node).\
 Every path represents a set and all paths combined is the set of sets that the Zdd represents.
-In this example there are 3 paths. \
+In this example there are 3 paths from the root node to {ø}. \
 If a node has a LO edge in the path that nodes value is ignored.
 All the other values together represents a set \
 3 → 2 → {ø} This path represents the set {3,2} \
 3 ⇢ 2 → 1 → {ø} This path represents the set {1,2} \